phorton1/Arduino-theClock3/docs/other.md

 this you can also add a **drop of 5 minute epoxy** to the top nut sitting in the slot.

 ### c.
 Glue the **main magnets** to the pendulum

+**You *should* have determined the *correct orientation* of the magnets previously when testing the Software on the [previous page](software.md).*
+If you don't remember the correct orientation, or if you get it wrong **its ok**.
+You will merely need to reverse the orientation of the coil plugs later when we start [Tuning](tuning.md) the clock.

 - put a piece of masking tape on the front of the pendulum over the main magnet hole at the end (under the weight).